 - You did not file your claim soon enough,

 - Your house was damaged in areas that aren’t covered in your policy,

 - Your house was already damaged before the flood.

-If your flood insurance company denied your claim, you should contact a flood insurance lawyer for assistance.
+If your flood insurance company denied your claim, you should contact our New Orleans flood insurance lawyers for assistance.

 An insurance lawyer knows how flood insurance companies work.

 An attorney will investigate the reasons behind your denied claim, advise you to appeal the denial to FEMA, or file suit against your insurance company.

 You must file suit within one year of a denied claim.

 Insurance policies that cover flood and hurricane damage are complex, and many families may have multiple policies that address hurricane damage.

 As a result, disputes over what insurance should cover and in what amounts are all too frequent – and, when a family is struggling to get back to daily life after a hurricane like Hurricane Laura, is all too frustrating.